-Four common causes of temporary hearing loss in children – and what to do when they occur
+Four common causes of temporary hearing loss in children

 The most common type of ear infection among children is known as acute otitis media (AOM).
 This occurs when parts of the middle ear become infected and swollen, trapping fluid behind the eardrum.
 If your child isn’t old enough to tell you they have an earache, look for these symptoms:

 Ear infections are usually caused by bacteria from your child’s cold or sore throat that spread to the middle ear.
 Some methods that can help your child feel more comfortable include:

 Your child may need antibiotics.
 Check in with your child's doctor to see if they recommend treatment.

 If your child has been swimming recently—especially in non-chlorinated water like a lake or pond—it could be swimmer's ear, a type of infection of the ear canal.
 It can be quite painful and cause muffled hearing.
 Children who are prone to getting water stuck in their ears may be more likely to develop swimmer's ear.

 What do about swimmer's ear

 3. Impacted earwax